Anthony Guida, AIA

 serving fasf since 2024

 Ania Pastuszewska, a project manager in the construction industry, is a strategist, builder, and mentor.
 She values the power of teamwork and encourages individual talents to thrive in a collaborative environment.
 As an industry expert, she advocates for sustainable development that can support the growing human population without sacrificing clean water, dark skies, and the Wild.
 She attained her BA of Architectural Studies and a minor in Theater from the University of Illinois Chicago and furthered her education with an MBA from the Albers School of Business at Seattle University.
-Ania lives and practices in Santa Fe, NM.
+Ania lives and practices in Santa Fe, New Mexico.